 School lunch.
 School lunch is $2.70 daily; payment can be made to the Food Service Manager in the cafeteria or by using the MySchoolBucks online service.
 Applications for free or reduced-price lunches are available in the main office or on the DCPS website.
 Meals must be paid in advance to the cafeteria staff; each student’s meal account is charged when he or she gets lunch.

 Lunch from home.
-For students who bring their lunch, please respect the following general rules: no sodas and no sweets/candy; also, a no nuts policy may be enacted based on classroom need.
+For students who bring their lunch, please respect the following general rules: no sodas and no sweets/candy; also, a nut-free policy may be enacted based on classroom need.
 Please write your child’s name directly on the outside of the lunch box/bag.

 School breakfast and lunch menus are on display in the cafeteria and are sent home with each child at the beginning of each month.
 They may also be downloaded from the DCPS website.